• Skip to primary navigation

 • So Your Spouse Just Deployed???
 Click Here!!!

-You are here: Home / Deployment / The Last Week of Your Deployment
+You are here: Home / Deployment / Make it Through That Last Week of a Deployment

 Having that date means that there is probably a unit ready to replace your spouse’s unit.
 It means that boxes from the desert will start to appear on your doorstep and it means that you will be told to no longer send any mail.